Table of Contents

 Once enabled, quotes are sent on autopilot with no manual action needed.

-4. Set Up Smart Quote Rules
+4. How to Set Up WooCommerce Quote Rules

 Control how and where the quote button appears using flexible rules.